250 Aesthetic Names For Girls And Boys, With Meanings

 5. Arwen

-The name grew in popularity after the renowned Lord of the Rings book by Tolkein.
+The name grew in popularity after the renowned Lord of the Rings book by Tolkien.
 According to the story, Arwen was the princess of Elves.
-The authentic name is derived from Welsh origin, and it means a noble maiden.
+The authentic name is derived from Welsh origin, and it means a ‘noble maiden’.

 6. Atlas

 Earlier, the name Atlas was given only to boys, but in today’s modern world, it is claimed that this name has been prominent among girls.
-Altas is known to be a mythical God, and it translates to the bearer of the heavens.
+In Greek mythology, Atlas is responsible for bearing the weight of the heavens on his shoulders (1).

 7. Avery